manthanank/learn-angular/README.md

 ### OnChanges

-It is called when any data-bound property of a directive or component changes.
+It is called when the data-bound properties of a directive/component are changed.
+It is called before ngOnInit and whenever one or more data-bound input properties change.

 ```html
 <form>